luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

-In our Boosting Model we can see that the predictors that had the most influence in terms of a passenger satisfaction was high dependent on Online Boarding, In Flight WiFi Service, Type of Travel, and Class.
+In our Boosting Model we can see that the predictors that had the most influence in terms of a passenger satisfaction again was highly dependent on Online Boarding, In Flight WiFi Service, Type of Travel, and Class.

 ``` r
 # Boosting Confusion Matrix